leomorpho/pagodaX/README.md

 - [Echo](https://echo.labstack.com/): High performance, extensible, minimalist Go web framework.
 - [Ent](https://entgo.io/): Simple, yet powerful ORM for modeling and querying data.
+- [Templ](https://templ.guide/): A fantastic language for writing HTML user interfaces in Go.

 #### Frontend

 Go server-side rendered HTML combined with the projects below enable you to create slick, modern UIs without writing any JavaScript or CSS.

 - [HTMX](https://htmx.org/): Access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, using attributes, so you can build modern user interfaces with the simplicity and power of hypertext.
 - [Alpine.js](https://alpinejs.dev/): Rugged, minimal tool for composing behavior directly in your markup.
 Think of it like jQuery for the modern web.
 Plop in a script tag and get going.
+It's perfect for small and contained usecases.
-- [Bulma](https://bulma.io/): Provides ready-to-use frontend components that you can easily combine to build responsive web interfaces.
-No JavaScript dependencies.
+- [Tailwind](https://tailwindcss.com/): Ready-to-use frontend components and styling that you can easily combine to build responsive web interface.
+- Vanilla Javascript: A full vanilla JS build system that will run on HTMX swaps and allow you to create reusable bits of logic that can be housed independently of Templ templates.
+- [Svelte](https://svelte.dev/): Create islands of high interactivity with a JS framework.
+Note that Svelte could be swapped for just about any JS framework you like.

 #### Storage